butburg/laravel-11-sail-codespace/README.md

 ## Customization
 Feel free to customize this template to suit your specific project requirements.
-You can add additional dependencies, modify configuration files liek the setup.sh, or integrate other services as needed.
+You can add additional dependencies, modify configuration files like the setup.sh, or integrate other services as needed.

 ## Feedback and Contributions